aguoietf/ietf-ccamp-optical2cloud-problem-statement/draft-liu-ccamp-optical2cloud-problem-statement-02.md

    extensions defined for describing such client traffic information.
 Extensions to PCEP could be defined outside this document to support the use case.
 It is also possible to use the BGP Link State (BGP-LS) protocol {{!RFC7752}} to perform the distribution of client information.
-   However, an OTN PE node does not typically run BGP protocols due to its heavy weight and complexity.
+   However, an OTN PE node does not typically run BGP protocols due to that BGP lacks protocol extensions to support optical networks.
 Therefore, PCEP seems to be a better protocol choice in this case.

 # Manageability Considerations